joshtronic/pickles/README.md

 * MySQL with PDO and PDO_MYSQL drivers
 * PostgreSQL with PDO and PDO_PGSQL drivers
 * SQLite 3 with PDO and PDO_SQLITE drivers
-* Mongo with Mongo driver and PECL Mongo 1.0.10 (included)
+* Limited support for Mongo with Mongo driver and PECL Mongo 1.0.10 (included)

 ## Installation